herschelwiseman/herschelwiseman/README.md

 A Python app that is currently a work in progress.
 I use negamax with various improvements to it such as alpha beta pruning.
 I'm planning on writing a chess library in Kotlin and then rewriting the AI in it.

 ### Various other projects
 I have a lot of projects from classes and side projects that are not currently uploaded here but will be eventually so stay tuned.
+(Unix Shell, Fuse File System, Solitare, Floodit, Animator (using Java's Swing library).
+I will be releasing two Android apps from CS4520 at the end of June once the class is completed.